Skip to content

 Prerequisites and Basic Requirements

-The server must meet the following operating system and privilege requirements to successfully deploy the application:
+The server must meet the following requirements before deployment:

-• Operating System: Debian, Ubuntu, RHEL, or CentOS distributions.
+• Operating System: Debian, Ubuntu, CentOS, or RHEL-based distributions.

-• Privileges: Root access or sudo privileges are required to install system packages, configure Docker, and manage services.
+• Privileges: Root access or equivalent sudo privileges are required.

-• Ports: Port 9000 must be available and open on the server to access the Portainer web interface.
+• Ports: Port 9000 must be available and open on the server firewall.

 File and Directory Structure